pyushkevich/HyperResASHS/README.md

 ### 10/27/2025
 - Initial release of isotropic segmentation pipeline for MTL subregions
 - Support for 3T-T2w and 3T-T1w multi-modality MRI

-## Acknowledgments

-- ASHS (Automatic Segmentation of Hippocampal Subfields) for template and atlas
-- nnU-Net framework for segmentation
-- PICSL tools for image processing

 ## Contact